near/sdk-docs/docs/zero-to-hero/02-beginner/05-logging-in.md

 NEAR keys can also sign and verify messages in this manner.
 In fact, there are a couple simple examples of how to achieve this in the [`near-api-js` cookbook](https://github.com/near/near-api-js/blob/master/examples/cookbook/utils/verify-signature.js).

-There are potential drawbacks to this offline signing technique.
-For instance, if you wish to log out of an application (or retract your participation) you must put trust in someone else's backend.
-Or worse, what if a malicious person intercepts your signed message, and you wish to kick them out?
+There are potential drawbacks to this offline signing technique, particularly if a signed message gets intercepted by a malicious party.
+They might be able to send this signature to a backend and log in on your behalf.
+Because this all takes place offline, there's no mechanism on-chain to revoke your login or otherwise control access.
 We quickly see that using a web3 wallet for signed typed data runs into limitations.

 So signing a message is fine, but what if we could do better?